rugglesbohannon/Bitcoin-Research-Project/Ruggles/index.md

 Volume of Bitcoin from May 2020 - April 2021 (Outlier - Feb 26th, 2021 Volume = 350.9679 B)
 ![newplot (6)](https://user-images.githubusercontent.com/82183767/116827119-4f3a0a00-ab4c-11eb-980b-5d15216121cf.png)

+**Aditinal Questions to Consider:**

+1. What has caused some companies to adopt or reject Bitcoin as payment at their private business?
+2. Why did they make their decision when they did?
+3. How does Bitcoin adjust for inflation?
+4. How will the addition of more Bitcoin (as it is mined more frequently) change the price of one Bitcoin?